annabarnes1138/yet-another-chart-releaser/README.md

   -p, --package-path string            Path to directory with chart packages (default ".yacr-release-packages")
       --release-name-template string   Go template for computing release names, using chart metadata (default "{{ .Name }}-{{ .Version }}")
-  -t, --token string                   GitHub Auth Token (only needed for private repos)
+  -t, --token string                   GitHub Auth Token (only needed for private repos) --packages-with-index                Save a copy of the package files to the GitHub pages branch and reference them in the index

 Global Flags:
       --config string   Config file (default is $HOME/.yacr.yaml)